Samthibau/PCcheckengine/README.md

 # Basic System Monitor with Tray Icon built with Python

-This Python script creates a system monitor that checks Ethernet connectivity, disk space,CPU usage, Etc and displays a warning as a system tray icon if any issues are detected.
+This Python script creates a system monitor that checks Ethernet connectivity, disk space, CPU usage, etc. and displays a warning as a system tray icon if any issues are detected.

 ## Features

 - Monitors system resources (Ethernet, Disk, CPU).
 - Displays a custom animated GIF as a system tray icon.
 - Shows issues in a tooltip when an issue is detected.
-- Runs silently in the background uses very little CPU.
+- Runs silently in the background
+- uses very little CPU.

 ## Requirements